luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 out.
 I coded a basic HTML website with a simple CSS template, and it took me nine days to design the website, write the copy, get a shopping cart plugin working, create free samples and eventually launch.
-Post launch I sat back and waited but, unlike with my tutors website no sales happened through my SEO efforts.
+Post launch I sat back and waited but, unlike with my tutors website, no sales happened through my SEO efforts.

-At the time I was watching the TV show "The Wire" and one of the characters, Proposition Joe, said something that really resonated with me.
+At the time I was watching the TV show "The Wire" and one of the characters, _Proposition Joe_, said something that really resonated with me.
 Business is simple, you gotta "buy for a dollar, sell for two".
 Although I took the meaning a little out of its intended context, the message for me was that "you need to spend money to make (more) money".
 So, with great